-Despite what you think you can do, you cannot just give your money or your assets away and avoid inheritance tax.
+Despite what you think you can do, you cannot just give your money or your assets away thinking you will avoid inheritance tax.

-In addition, if you gift money away when you are likely to need care in older age, authorities may just claim it all back.
+In addition, if you gift money away when you are likely to need care in older age, authorities could just claim it all back.

 For Inheritance Tax purposes, you need to understand the basic rules on gifts because

-May give rise to a tax liability now or in the future.
+May give rise to a tax liability now or possibly in the future.

 For more help with inheritance gifts and making them contact us.

 1. Types of Gift - What Happens When I Make A Gift?